USING IRONPDF

 Blazor PDF Viewer Tutorial, Figure 3: Choosing the .NET 6.0 Framework for the New Blazor Server App Choosing the .NET 6.0 Framework for the New Blazor Server App

 Microsoft Visual Studio will now generate the structure for the new Blazor Server App.
-This project will include a collection of .razor files, in which can enter source code.
+This project will include a collection of .razor files, in which you can enter source code.

 The next step will add the IronPDF library to the project.